renesas-rz/rzv_ai_sdk/Q04_fish_classification/etc/readme.md

 * Please note that the Host PC require internet connection to run the web application.

-* Get IP config of the RZ/V2L Board, Run the command on the RZ/V2L board terminal.
+* Get IP of the RZ/V2L Evaluation Board Kit, Run the command on the RZ/V2L Evaluation Board Kit terminal.

 ```sh
 ifconfig